What To Expect

 What doesn’t my investment include?

-• Work performed at other dental offices outside our orthodontic practice.
+- Work performed by dental offices outside our orthodontic practice.

 The appointment in which you get your appliances (braces, expanders, etc.) usually takes about one hour.
 You’ll then see us at regular intervals 8 to 12 weeks apart for an adjustment, which takes 15 to 30 minutes.
 Our regular office hours are Monday to Friday from 8:00 AM to 5:00 PM.
 Patients are seen by appointment only.
 We make every effort to be on time for our patients, and ask that you extend the same courtesy to us.
 Please cancel only if it is an emergency so that your treatment remains on schedule.
 If you cannot keep an appointment, please notify us at (863) 382-2108 immediately.